PedroPinheiro96/pedropinheiro96.github.io/_posts/2024-10-02-PiHole-Installation-and-Configuration.md

 1. Connect to the Raspberry PI via SSH.

-2. Create the a group for SSH users:
+2. Create a group for SSH users:
 ``` bash
 sudo groupadd ssh-users
 ```